whoisniskii/Suki/README.md

 ```

 ## 💻 | Compiling
-To compile the bot run:
+To transpile the bot run:

 ```bash
 yarn build